Panditrao Agashe

-Jagdish "Panditrao" Agashe (8 March 1936 – 16 November 1986) was an Indian businessman, best remembered for succeeding his father Chandrashekhar Agashe as the joint managing director of the Brihan Maharashtra Sugar Syndicate Ltd. from 1970 to 1978.
+Jagdish "Panditrao" Chandrashekhar Agashe (8 March 1936 – 16 November 1986) was an Indian industrialist, best remembered for serving as the joint managing director alongside his brother of the Brihan Maharashtra Sugar Syndicate Ltd. from 1970 to 1978.
 The Panditrao Agashe School in Pune is named in his honour.

 Biography

 Early life and family: 1936–1956

 Agashe was born on 8 March 1936, into an aristocratic and entrepreneurial Chitpavan brahmin family of industrialist Chandrashekhar Agashe and wife Indirabai Agashe (née Dwarka Gokhale).
 He was the fourth of nine children, and second son (eldest surviving), born to his parents.
 Given the name Jagdish at birth, he was known for most of his professional and personal life as Panditrao, a nickname given to him by his sisters.

 Agashe's father founded the Brihan Maharashtra Sugar Syndicate in 1934, and after his death in 1956, Agashe was brought on the board of directors of the company under S. L. Limaye's chairmanship and K. V. Champhekar's management in 1957.
-He had matriculated high school, but dropped out of his Bachelor of Science degree from Fergusson University when he joined the company, becoming the joint managing director of the syndicate alongside his brother Dnyaneshwar on 1 July 1970.
+He had matriculated high school, attending the Deccan Education Society's New English School Ramanbaug, but dropped out of his Bachelor of Science degree from Fergusson College when he joined the company, becoming the joint managing director of the syndicate alongside his brother Dnyaneshwar on 1 July 1970.

 Agashe never married.
-Through his brother Dnyaneshwar, he was a paternal uncle to Mandar and Ashutosh Agashe.
+Through his brother Dnyaneshwar, he was a paternal uncle to Mandar, Ashutosh, and Sheetal, and was a younger brother of Shakuntala Karandikar.
 Some of Agashe's other prominent relations include musician Ashutosh Phatak, historian Dinkar G. Kelkar, scientist P. K. Kelkar, and Third Anglo-Maratha War general Bapu Gokhale.